flotob/blockchain/_posts/2015-05-13-the-political-economy-of-computing.md

 The political economy of computing takes into account the broader socioeconomic drivers of change in the relationship between humans and machines.
 Rather than focusing on the characteristics of the technology, on individual dealings with machines, or on organizational implications of technology, this perspective views technological change within the purview of sociohistorical developments, socioeconomic systems, legal and regulatory frameworks, environmental impacts, governance structures, and large–scale government policies and agendas.

-Read more it over at [medium](https://medium.com/@heckerhut/the-political-economy-of-computing-7fffc75423a2).
+Read more about it over at [medium](https://medium.com/@heckerhut/the-political-economy-of-computing-7fffc75423a2).